naodongman/Lightweight-Cipher-Benchmark/README.md

   Simon_Speck_Ciphers-master/C/simon.c \
   Simon_Speck_Ciphers-master/C/speck.c \
   tiny-AES-c-master/aes.c \
-  wrapper.c
+  wrapper.c \
+  -I./ascon-c/crypto_aead/asconaead128/opt64 \
+  -I./ascon-c/tests \
+  -I./present-master/include \
+  -I./present-master/src \
+  -I./present-master/conf \
+  -I./Simon_Speck_Ciphers-master/C \
+  -I./tiny-AES-c-master

-Link benchmark driver:
+Compile and link the C++ benchmark driver:

+bash
+Copy code
 g++ -std=c++17 -O2 \
+  main.cpp \
-  main.cpp aead.o permutations.o present.o simon.o speck.o aes.o wrapper.o \
+  aead.o permutations.o present.o simon.o speck.o aes.o wrapper.o \
   -o CryptoBenchmark

-Run:
+Run the benchmark:

+bash
+Copy code
 ./CryptoBenchmark

-⚙ Benchmark Methodology
-Test Input

-Plaintext: 16 bytes of zeros (uint8_t pt[16] = {0})

-Key: Zero-initialized key of appropriate length

-Unified wrappers:
-Each algorithm uses a wrapper function:

-void wrap_xxx(const uint8_t* pt, uint8_t* ct, const uint8_t* key);

-Speed Measurement

-Timer: std::chrono::high_resolution_clock

-Each algorithm runs RUNS times:

-avg_latency = total_time / RUNS

-Output: nanoseconds (ns)

-Memory Usage

-Windows: GetProcessMemoryInfo

-Linux: read /proc/self/status → VmRSS

-Code Size

-Extracted from linker .map files via the .text segment size of each object file.

-📊 Example Results
-Windows 11 (Intel i7-13700KF)
-Ascon   avg: 1351 ns
-PRESENT avg: 3434 ns
-Simon   avg: 523 ns
-Speck   avg: 360 ns
-AES256  avg: 1304 ns

-Raspberry Pi 3 Model A+
-Ascon   avg: 551 ns
-PRESENT avg: 7157 ns
-Simon   avg: 2571 ns
-Speck   avg: 1268 ns
-AES256  avg: 3373 ns

-🔐 Security Summary (from literature)

-Ascon — No practical attacks on full-round Ascon-128; strong AEAD security.

-PRESENT — Best-known 31-round attack complexity ≈ 2⁶² (not practical).

-Simon — Full-round variants remain secure; only reduced rounds affected.

-Speck — Strong ARX-based resistance; no practical attacks on full rounds.

-AES-256 — Most mature; no practical attacks on the full 14-round AES-256.

-📝 Conclusion

-Speck is the fastest on the x86-64 desktop platform.

-Ascon is the fastest on ARM (Raspberry Pi) and provides strong AEAD security.

-PRESENT is extremely lightweight but very slow in software.

-Simon provides balanced performance with small code size.

-AES-256 has the strongest security and hardware-acceleration potential.

-This unified benchmarking framework enables clear performance comparisons across constrained and unconstrained environments.
+The program will print per-algorithm performance results to the terminal.

+4. Benchmark Methodology
+4.1 Test Input and Interface
+All algorithms are tested under identical conditions:

+Plaintext: a fixed 16-byte block of zeros

+cpp
+Copy code
+uint8_t pt[16] = {0};
+Key: zero-initialized key of the appropriate length for each algorithm

+Unified wrapper functions: each algorithm is called through a wrapper of the form:

+c
+Copy code
+void wrap_ascon(const uint8_t* pt, uint8_t* ct, const uint8_t* key);
+void wrap_present(const uint8_t* pt, uint8_t* ct, const uint8_t* key);
+void wrap_simon(const uint8_t* pt, uint8_t* ct, const uint8_t* key);
+void wrap_speck(const uint8_t* pt, uint8_t* ct, const uint8_t* key);
+void wrap_aes(const uint8_t* pt, uint8_t* ct, const uint8_t* key);
+These wrappers hide algorithm-specific details and provide a unified interface for the benchmark driver.

+4.2 Speed Measurement
+Encryption speed is measured as follows:

+Timer: std::chrono::high_resolution_clock (nanosecond precision)

+For each algorithm:

+Perform RUNS iterations of a single block encryption

+Measure the elapsed time for each call and accumulate the total time

+Compute the average latency:

+Average Latency
+=
+Total Time
+RUNS
+(
+nanoseconds
+)
+Average Latency=
+RUNS
+Total Time
+​
+ (nanoseconds)
+No I/O or printing is performed inside the timing loop to avoid polluting the measurement.

+4.3 Memory Measurement
+After each algorithm run, a helper function getProcessMemoryKB() is used to measure the process memory usage:

+On Windows:

+Uses the Win32 API GetProcessMemoryInfo

+Reads the WorkingSetSize field (in KB)

+On Linux (Raspberry Pi):

+Parses /proc/self/status

+Reads the VmRSS field (in KB)

+Because most algorithms do not allocate significant dynamic memory, the RSS values remain stable after the first few calls.
+Ascon may show a slight increase during the very first runs due to code and state being paged in.

+4.4 Code Size Measurement
+Code size is measured by instructing the linker to generate a .map file:

+On Windows: enable "Generate Map File" in the linker settings (Linker → Debugging → Generate Map File).

+On Linux: pass -Wl,-Map=CryptoBenchmark.map to the linker.

+The .text segment size for each algorithm’s object file is then extracted from the .map file.
+This reflects the compiled machine code size of each implementation.

+5. Example Results
+5.1 Windows 11 (Intel Core i7-13700KF)
+Typical output on the desktop platform:

+text
+Copy code
+Ascon  code:  9760 B, total: 135100 ns, avg:  1351 ns, mem: 4140 KB
+PRESENT code: 6384 B, total: 343400 ns, avg:  3434 ns, mem: 4364 KB
+Simon  code: 6016 B, total:  52300 ns, avg:   523 ns, mem: 4372 KB
+Speck  code: 4784 B, total:  36000 ns, avg:   360 ns, mem: 4380 KB
+AES256 code:11696 B, total: 130400 ns, avg:  1304 ns, mem: 4384 KB
+5.2 Raspberry Pi 3 Model A+
+Typical output on the Raspberry Pi:

+text
+Copy code
+Ascon  code:  9760 B, total:  55105 ns, avg:   551 ns, mem: 2404 KB
+PRESENT code:  6384 B, total: 715782 ns, avg:  7157 ns, mem: 2704 KB
+Simon  code:  6016 B, total: 257186 ns, avg:  2571 ns, mem: 2704 KB
+Speck  code:  4784 B, total: 126877 ns, avg:  1268 ns, mem: 2704 KB
+AES256 code: 11696 B, total: 337395 ns, avg:  3373 ns, mem: 2704 KB
+Exact numbers will vary depending on compiler version, optimization flags, OS version, and background load.
+The key value of this benchmark is in the relative comparison between algorithms on the same platform.

+6. High-Level Interpretation
+On the x86-64 desktop:

+Speck shows the lowest average encryption latency.

+Simon is slightly slower than Speck but still very fast.

+Ascon and AES-256 are comparable in latency.

+PRESENT is the slowest in pure software due to its many rounds and nibble-based S-box design.

+On the ARM-based Raspberry Pi:

+Ascon achieves the best performance, benefiting from its 64-bit bit-sliced design and optimized permutation.

+Speck remains fast, followed by Simon and AES-256.

+PRESENT is again the slowest.

+In terms of code size:

+Speck has the smallest .text size, followed by Simon and PRESENT.

+Ascon is moderate in code size but provides AEAD.

+AES-256 has the largest code size due to more complex transformations.

+In terms of security (based on published cryptanalysis, not re-implemented here):

+Ascon: no practical attacks on the full-round version; strong AEAD security.

+PRESENT, Simon, Speck: full-round variants remain secure; only reduced rounds are attackable with non-practical complexity.

+AES-256: remains the most mature and widely trusted block cipher, with no practical attacks on full 14-round AES-256.

+7. Limitations
+Only encryption performance is benchmarked (no decryption benchmarks).

+No hardware acceleration (such as AES-NI or ARM Crypto Extensions) is used.

+Security analysis is not implemented in code; it is based on existing literature.